 - Source - Original database/project from which the variation was imported

-- Clinical significance - A term assigned by dbSNP and ClinVar that indicates pathogenicity or drug response.
+- Clinical significance A term assigned by dbSNP and ClinVar that indicates pathogenicity or drug response.
 A list of clinical significance terms can be found on our documentation on Variation data.

 - Amino Acid - Possible amino acid(s) (if any) resulting from the allele(s) at the position of the variation.
 More than one amino acid will be listed for a non-synonymous variation

 - AA co-ordinate - The position of the amino acid (AA) within the protein sequence.
 The number refers to the position of the variation in the codon (1, 2, or 3).

 - SIFT - Prediction of variation effect on protein function by SIFT